sunhwan/charmmdoc/source/corman.rst

 This can be altered by the :chm:`MASS` keyword.
 If it is present the center of mass will be used as origin of the relative coordinate system.

 For the purpose of compatibility with Gaussian program this feature can be disabled by adding :chm:`OXYZ` keyword, which forces calculation of dipole moment relatively to the origin of Cartesian coordinate system.

 Prints out dipole moment cartesian components and magnitude (in Debyes) and the total charge.
 CHARMM variables :sub:`CHARGE`, :sub:`XDIP`, :sub:`YDIP`, :sub:`ZDIP` and :sub:`RDIP` (charge, x,y,z and magnitude of dipole) are set.

+The UFSR command
+^^^^^^^^^^^^^^^^

+Compare two structures (working set versus comparison set) with the Ultra Fast Shape Recognition algorithm by Ballester and Richards (:ref:`Ballester 2007 <dims_references>`).
+This algorithm is intended to differentiate two structures based on atomic distributions.
+Notice that in this approach the score is normalized and a value of 1 means two identical structures.
+The current implementation is identical to the one proposed in their paper.

 .. corman_function